mcx-lab/rl-baselines3-zoo/dgx/README.md

 Refer to PowerPoint sent by Feri Guretno in email.
 Remember to change the email to your I2R email.

-4. Submit the job as follows:
+4. Submit the job as follows.
+If you have configured the job to request GPUs in the previous step, then submit to a queue with GPUs like lessGPU or lessGPU-long
 ```
 qsub -q noGPU rl-baselines3-zoo/dgx/submit_job.sh
 ```